rramaswamy2/csv-file-upload-spring-boot/README.md

 users will be able to access and retrieve the uploaded file data from mySQL DB using HTTP GET operation.
 HTTP GET will have a find all and find by ID operation.

 the CSV file header will have the below file format
+header: PRIMARY_KEY,NAME,DESCRIPTION,UPDATED_TIMESTAMP
-header: PRIMARY_KEY,NAME,DESCRIPTION,UPDATED_TIMESTAMP , we will have a ID field as the PRIMARY_KEY which will be non-blank and unique to identify a record.
+we will have a ID field as the PRIMARY_KEY which will be non-blank and unique to identify a record.

 we also expose a HTTP DELETE by ID operation to remove old, outdated, stale, obsolete, erroneous or invalid records for reconciliation purpose.

-a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and populate into a domain model object, and also a CSV printer utility is used to write model records to a byte array output stream and get the input stream to read/load and import this data to a CSV file.
+a CSV parser utility is used from apache commons library to parse CSV file to get the CSV records and populate into a domain model object, and also a CSV printer utility is used to write model records to a byte array output stream and get the input stream to read/load and import this data as a CSV file.
 In the download HTTP GET API endpoint, set the request header "Content-disposition" : "attachment; filename=[yourFileName]" and "Content-Type" : "application/csv" to import/download the data in CSV file format.

-if there is any issue with parsing the CSV file or file type is not CSV, then an error/exception message stating that the file type should be CSV will be displayed. also validation in the form of @NotNull and @NotEmpty annotation the the domain model entity are added along with @Valid annotation before the @RequestBody which can help to validate the input if we are posting a JSON input payload.
+if there is any issue with parsing the CSV file or file type is not CSV, then an error/exception message stating that the file type should be CSV will be displayed. also validation in the form of @NotNull and @NotEmpty annotation in the domain model entity is added along with @Valid annotation in the @RequestBody which can help to validate the input if we are posting a JSON input payload.

 for any interaction with mySQL DB we use a JPA repository which is a spring CRUD repository to do the CRUD operations on the data model entity using save, findAll, and findById methods